n8sabes/ionic-sqlite/README.md

 SQLite on iOS fails after 500-1000 "uses" (transactions) during the lifecycle of the app.
-This example expedites the failure, but even if the loop count is changed to 100, the app will fail after typical real world use paterns.
+This example expedites the failure, but even if the loop count is changed to 100, the app will fail after typical real world use patterns.

 After 500-1000 transaction completions, the system goes deaf and no more SQLite transactions will be processed.